 Yes, you can use the internet on a flip phone.
 However, this depends on which model of flip phone you buy.
 Older flip phones used a carrier’s cellular data network to make calls and do some texting, but they didn’t have ways to connect to the internet or interfaces to allow people to use it.

-Flip phones models that are old enough simply won’t have the architecture necessary to support internet access.
+Flip phones models that are old enough won’t have the architecture necessary to support internet access.
+If you’re interested, we have an article here that goes more in-depth on older flip phones.

 However, there has been a bit of a revival for the love of flip phones in recent years.
 Consequently, many of the major manufacturers that most people are familiar with have made some new versions of flip phones that keep the same style but come with extra features.
 One of those features is the ability to access the internet.